5 Steps in Paying the College Tuition Bill

 Tuition Bill Items to review:

-• Room size- Prices often vary depending on room selection with a single room being the most expensive.
+• Room size- Prices often vary depending on room selection, with a single room being the most expensive.
 Make sure the room selection is correct.

-• Financial Aid – During the verification process, most colleges will send a list of items that were the same or very similar to the financial award letter.
+• Financial Aid – During the verification process, most colleges will send a list of items that are the same or very similar to the financial award letter.
 The student and parent should have accepted some or all of these items.
 It is recommended that you verify these numbers.

 Accepting & Disbursement of Student Loans